SabbathSchool/sabbathschool.github.io/_lessons/03.1891-1900/04.1894/03.quarter3/00-chapter.md

 17. How closely will the division be made?
 18. What did Jesus reply in answer to the question where these judgments should occur?

-NOTE.
+### NOTE.
-1. " THE kingdom of God is within you."
-This may be ren- dered?‘among you."
+1. "The kingdom of God is within you."
+This may be rendered "among you".
 But the idea which the Saviour seeks to impress on our minds is the fact of the gradual development of the kingdom.
-Those, who are waiting for it to burst upon them sud- denly will see it too late.
+Those, who are waiting for it to burst upon them suddenly will see it too late.
 The kingdom of God is a condition, as well as a place.
-Only those in whom the principles of the king- dom are developed, can have any part in it when it is revealed.
+Only those in whom the principles of the kingdom are developed, can have any part in it when it is revealed.
 God bestows upon us His glory in this present time.
-See John 17:
-22 ; 1 Peter 5: 1.
+See John 17:22 ; 1 Peter 5:1.
 This glory is in the form of His grace.
-Christ's
-glory when on this earth was the glory of the only-begotten Son of God, but it was manifested in His fullness of grace and truth.
+Christ's glory when on this earth was the glory of the only-begotten Son of
-John 1 : 14.
+God, but it was manifested in His fullness of grace and truth.
+John 1:14.
 The effect of the glory in this present time is to transform the characters of those who believe.
 See 2 Cor.
-3 : 18 ;
-4: 4-6.
+3:18; 4:4-6.
 Thus they become fitted to dwell in the kingdom where the glory of God shines without being veiled.
 Then when at last the glory is revealed, it will not be so unnatural and foreign a thing as to blind them, and cause their death, but will simply add the finishing touch in the transformation, namely, to change their bodies so that they will also shine as the sun.

 ## Lesson 10 - Prevailing Prayer
 *Luke 18:1-22.*